 encouraged to propose conference panels.

-Conference information BGSU
+Conference information at BGSU

 Every fall, DC students travel with professors to see a play